estern95/estern95/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Eric!
 I use he/him/his pronouns and I am data scientist working in Boulder Colorado.
 I work in the clean tech industry, using machine learning and statistics to help companies save on energy and better retain customers through efficiency programs.
 Beyond that, I am a clean code fanatic, obsessive learner, and future cat owner.
+Outside of github and coding, I love to cook, rock climb and ski 🎿.

 ## Projects

 Check out my public repos!
 Here are the ones I am most proud of:

-* [tidyspark](https://github.com/danzafar/tidyspark): A tidy API for Apache Spark for R (R and Scala).
+* 🧼 🧹[tidyspark](https://github.com/danzafar/tidyspark): A tidy API for Apache Spark for R (R and Scala).
-* [Boulder City Council Emails](https://github.com/estern95/boulder_council_emails#boulder-colorado-local-politics): A natural language processing project analysing the email traffic to my local politicians (Python and R).
+* 🥘 🍳 [Recipe Mojo](https://github.com/estern95/Recipe-Mojo): Generate baking and cooking recipes based on an ingredient list!
+(Tensorflow & Python)
-* [Marcov in Chains](https://github.com/estern95/Marcov-in-Chains) A little project that generates text using Marcov chains and public domain books like Alice in Wonderland (Julia and R).
+* 🖋 📝 📥 [Boulder City Council Emails](https://github.com/estern95/boulder_council_emails#boulder-colorado-local-politics): A natural language processing project analysing the email traffic to my local politicians (Python and R).

 ## Contact